rivantmedia/nextjs-template/README.md

-# How to setup our NextJs Template
+# How to setup our Template

+Right now our npx Template CLI have only one template i.e. NextJs Template.

 ## Prerequisites: